Non-Clinical Skills Every Spine Surgeon Should Have

 While it’s important for any surgeon to have the necessary clinical skills used to perform their jobs, there are key skills beyond clinical care every spine surgeon should have to ensure excellence.

-We sat down with Dr. Joshua Schwind, an orthopedic surgeon at Hoag Orthopedic Institute, to find out what non-clinical skills every surgeon needs to have.
+We sat down with an orthopedic spine surgeon at Hoag Orthopedic Institute to find out what non-clinical skills every surgeon needs to have.

 Q: Describe non-clinical skills.